-The Dolomites, a UNESCO World Natural Heritage Site
+The Dolomites, are a World Natural Heritage Site

 The most beautiful mountains in the world